 Running When Injured is Stupid

-Running when injured is stupid.
+Running when injured is stupid…

-Third, the more you run on an injury (especially a stress fracture) the worse it will probably get.
-A small stress fracture (as I have now) will only get worse if you run mediocre and painful runs on it.
+- Third, the more you run on an injury (especially a stress fracture), the worse it will probably get.
+A small stress fracture (as I have now) will only worsen if you run mediocre and painful runs on it.

-So an injury that takes a month to heal (in my case) would now take 6+ months and possible surgery.
+An injury that takes a month to heal (in my case) would now take 6+ months and possible surgery.

-Maybe I’ve become a paranoid old woman but I enjoy this rest time.
+Maybe I’ve become a paranoid old woman, but I enjoy this rest time.
 I enjoy finding hobbies that don’t lead to surgery.
 So when you are hobbling along due to an injury remember running when injured is stupid.